What is Vendor Management?

 • Reserved instances and savings plans for predictable workloads

-• VM power schedules to shut down non-production resources
+• VM power schedules to shut down non-production resources outside business hours

 Benefits of Effective Vendor Management